psaunderualberta/cmput644project/README.md

 At the start of the output, you will see a local link appear (i.e. http://127.0.0.1:8787/).
 This site represents the status of the parallel workers operating on your machine.
 It is primarily a diagnostic tool to analyse worker status, but the main page is somewhat interesting to look at.

 ## Training Models
 Training of models takes place in the `train_model.py` directory.
 If one wishes to only train models on their most recent genetic algorithm output, then they should change line `271` in `train_model.py` to set `paths = ["local"]`.
 As is, models will be trained for all experiments over the course of the semester, which will take several hours.
-Training the models with the small dataset should take no more than 10 minutes, and likely far less.
+Training the models with the small dataset should take no more than 2 minutes, and likely far less.
+Note that you may see some warning from scikit learn such as `ConvergenceWarning: lbfgs failed to converge (status=1): STOP: TOTAL NO. of ITERATIONS REACHED LIMIT.`.
+This is normal, so do not panic.

 Evaluating the baseline model (one without any synthesized features) can be done by setting `USE_HEURISTIC = False` on line 277.
 To use the synthesized features, set `USE_HEURISTIC = True`.

+To use the entire dataset (which is not included by default in the repository), set line 126 in `train_model.py` to `for file in COMBINED_DATA_FILES:`.
+To use the shortened data that comes with the repository, use `for file in SHORTENED_DATA_FILES:`

 ## Generating plots
 Scripts to generate plots are found within `plot.py`.
 This is by far the messiest python file I wrote within this repository, as there is a lot of experimentation that went into its design.
 The function within should be somewhat self-explanatory, or at least what must be changed to get the scripts running.
 All plots are placed within the `./plots/` folder.
 To change the type of plot, go into `plot.py` and comment/uncomment the specific plotting function you wish to run, before executing the script as `python plot.py`.